Frequently Asked Questions

 The Long-Term Care Orientation for RNs and LPNs course provides standardized education for nurses as they transition into practice.
 This will ensure that LTC nurses are able to meet the knowledge and skill requirements to perform their roles, responsibilities, and provide quality, resident-centred care.

 Can nurses register independently?

 Nurses cannot enroll in this course independently.
 They will be given instructions from their facility on how to register.

 This will be done using the HCSC website.
 Facilities will register and then receive welcome letters that contain details to access the material.
-Registration will open closer to the launch date of the course.
-The course is estimated to launch in early 2024.
+Registration will open on February 1, 2024.
+The course will launch on March 4, 2024.